muhammadsammy/tailwindcss-classnames/README.md

 ## Credits

-The tailwindcss-classnames project was started by [Christian Alfoni](https://github.com/christianalfoni) and is now maintained by [Muhammad Sammy](https://github.com/muhammadsammy).
+This project was started by [Christian Alfoni](https://github.com/christianalfoni) and is now maintained by [Muhammad Sammy](https://github.com/muhammadsammy).
 The full list of contributors can be found [here](https://github.com/muhammadsammy/tailwindcss-classnames/graphs/contributors).